All Collections

 Restore Content

-Restore archived content by navigating to the Archives, located in the lower right corner of the Content page.
+To restore archived content, select View Archives from the lower right corner of the Content page.

 This screenshot shows the location of the View Archives button on the Content tab of Lessonly's interface.

-Users can filter their archives by content type...
+You can filter your archives by content type...

 This screenshot shows the different options for filtering archived content: the options include filtering by lesson, user, event, group, smart group, path and certification path, and practice scenario.

-💡 Important Note: If a title has a "+" in it––"Rodgers + Hammerstein" for example––the + symbol must be removed or the search function won't locate your content.
-Search "Rodgers" or "Hammerstein," but leave out the + sign.
+Note: If content has a "+" in its title––"Rodgers + Hammerstein" for example––the + symbol must be removed or the search engine won't locate your content.
+Search "Rodgers" or "Hammerstein," but delete the + symbol.

 Archived Lesson Overview